What is the cost of routine vet care?

 Local animal shelters or nonprofit organizations may offer low-cost spay/neuter programs and provide resources or vouchers for discounted veterinary services.

-Low-cost clinics at veterinary colleges
+Check out low-cost clinics at veterinary colleges

 Veterinary colleges often operate clinics where students care for pets under experienced veterinarians’ supervision.
 These clinics can offer services at a reduced cost, making them a great option for affordable routine care.

-Mobile vet clinics and pop-up community clinics
+Look for mobile vet clinics and pop-up community clinics

 Mobile and pop-up community clinics often offer basic veterinary services at a fraction of the cost you’d find at a traditional clinic.
-These clinics typically provide essential services like vaccinations, microchipping and basic check-ups.
+These clinics typically provide essential services such as vaccinations, microchipping and basic check-ups.
 They are often organized by local animal shelters, nonprofit organizations or even veterinary practices looking to reach underserved communities.

 Next steps